-The IR-SNIF-1,2,3 is calibrated at the factory prior to shipment. system maintains accuracy through automatic rezeroing.
-Periodically. the system switches to the fresh air inlet, and reestablishes a reference signal to which it compares sample This process eliminates the air. potential variations caused by changes that develop in electronics as components age.
-If a change in infrared energy or detection of the energy develops, infrared change will be first measured in the reference signal, then also in the sample.
+The IR-SNIF-1,2,3 is calibrated at the factory prior to shipment.
+The system maintains accuracy through automatic rezeroing.
+Periodically, the system switches to the fresh air inlet, and reestablishes a reference signal to which it compares sample air.
+This process eliminates the variations caused potential bv changes that develop in electronics as components age.
+If a change in infrared energy or detection of the energy develops, infrared that change will be first measured in the reference signal, then also in the sample.
 The ppm level is based on the ratio of the sample to the reference.
 This ratio eliminates the effect of any variations, and eliminates the need to periodically calibrate a monitor in the field.